 This lack of competition appears to be driven primarily by increased regulatory risks associated with the current sponsorship model.
 Consequently, while a range of practical technical options are available, or can be developed, the current ‘membership’ model and associated liability framework needs to be addressed if more open access is to be achieved.

 We are therefore announcing a roadmap of change to access.
 This journey will simplify access and offer more choice to PSPs seeking to connect to Bacs.

 We are continuing to develop and deliver changes to our access model to build on the findings of the consultation.
 The diagram below summarises the streams of work we are progressing.
 For further details about each of the work streams click on the titles of the diagram below.
-A PDF version of the diagram is also available from the Information Hub to the right of the screen.
+A PDF version of the diagram is also available from the Information Hub below or to the right of your screen.